5 young russian designers who aren't gosha

 Between Demna Gvasalia and Gosha Rubchinskiy alone, Eastern Europe’s growing influence on fashion is undeniable.
 Gvasalia, who hails from Georgia, is still a critical darling at both Vetements and Balenciaga, and Rubchinskiy isn’t going anywhere but up, having just finished his third show in Russia in January, following his Kaliningrad and St. Petersburg outings, plus a much talked about collab with Burberry.

 Rubchinskiy in particular is defining Russian skate and streetwear.
-With his rise to the upper echelon of the world’s streetwear brands, Post-Soviet style is everywhere.
-American designer Heron Preston uses Cyrillic writing throughout his namesake brand, and even Gucci’s autumn/winter 17 collection featured the hammer and sickle.
+With his rise to the upper echelon of the world’s streetwear brands, “Post-Soviet” style is everywhere.
+American designer Heron Preston uses Cyrillic writing throughout his namesake brand, and even Gucci’s fall/winter 17 collection featured the hammer and sickle.

 However, the reality of Russia’s post-Soviet economy makes it challenging for young designers to develop and flourish at home.
 Extensive taxes on materials and the economic volatility of the Ruble make it difficult to birth and maintain a successful brand.
 Additionally, an extensive counterfeiting culture makes buying knock-offs easier and cheaper than supporting emerging labels.

 But, designers persevere.
 Eastern Europe and Mercedes Benz Fashion Week Russia are definitely places to keep an eye on for rising talent.
 This season, as usual, shows took place next to the Red Square at the Manège, with the final day, Futurum Moscow, specifically dedicated to younger designers at the Museum of Moscow.
 These are the five Russian brands to keep your eyes open for this season.